Fr4cK5/raytracing-in-one-weekend-rs/README.md

 cargo run -r
 ```

-After running the program, you'll find a file `test-img.pmm` in the project's root directory.
+After running, you'll find a file `test-img.pmm` in the project's root directory.
 To look at it either use [GIMP](https://www.gimp.org/) or some online PPM-Viewer tool.